zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 the host driver implementation should be fixed to use values from the interface and endpoint descriptor.

-Testing over USPIP in native_sim
+Testing over USBIP in native_sim
 ********************************

 A virtual USB controller implemented through USBIP might be used to test the USB